ob-yekt/simplebalance/README.md

 ## 📚 Librarian

 ### Levels 1–4 (Novice to Expert)
-- ✅ Enchanted books require emeralds only, no books.
+- ✅ Enchanted books require emeralds only, no empty books.
-- ✅ All enchantments are capped at **Max Level - 1**, except when max level is 1
+- ✅ All enchantments offered by Librarians are capped at **Max Level - 1**, except when max level is 1
   - (e.g., Silk Touch is allowed, Protection max is 3, Unbreaking max is 2, Efficiency max is 4 etc.).
 - ❌ Removed all treasure enchantments except curses, including:
     - Mending